Pandemic Orders and industry requirements are regularly updated

 - where there are people who may be more vulnerable to the effects of COVID-19, such as older workers and/or those with chronic medical conditions

 - where businesses are public facing (such as retail stores)

 - which are high-traffic public places (such as railway stations)

-To determine if temperature testing could help minimise the risk of a person introducing COVID-19 into your workplace, a risk assessment should be undertaken.
+To determine if temperature testing is a reasonably practicable control measure, a risk assessment should be undertaken.
 The assessment should consider the factors outlined above, including the most effective control measures.

-Employers also have a duty to consult with employees, independent contractors, and any health and safety representatives (HSRs), so far as reasonably practicable, on matters related to health or safety that directly affect, or are likely to directly affect them, including about how to control risks associated with COVID-19.
+Employers also have a duty to consult with employees, independent contractors, and any health and safety representatives (HSRs), so far as reasonably practicable, on matters related to health or safety that directly affect, or are likely to directly affect them.
+This includes consultation about how to control risks associated with COVID-19.
 The consultation should be conducted in accordance with any agreed consultation procedures.

 If temperature testing is being carried out, a non-touch method should be used wherever possible.
 For example a battery-powered digital non-contact infrared thermometer for testing individuals or an infrared body temperature scanner, which can scan individuals or large groups of people at the same time.
 Only temperature testing devices included in the Australian Register of Therapeutic Goods should be used.
 Industrial thermometers are unsafe for use on people and should not be used.

 - thermometers should be calibrated, maintained and cleaned as per manufacturer's specifications

 - the person conducting the testing must be trained in the correct use and cleaning and disinfection of the thermometer and the use of personal protective equipment (PPE) when using the thermometer

 - people conducting temperature screening should wear a mask